zostay/RakuWAPI/README.md

 The server MUST be able to find applications.

 It SHOULD be able to load applications found in P6SGI script files.
-These are Perl 6 code files that end with the definition of a block to be used as the application routine.
+These are Perl 6 code files that end with the definition of a routine with arity 1 to be used as the application routine.
 For example:

 ```perl6
     use v6;